 The University is committed to ensuring it meets its responsibilities under the Charity Commission's guidance on public benefit across its activities.
-This is evident in our firm commitment to the student experience, ensuring we are attractive to the full range of students who can benefit from our programmes, the quality of learning and the focus on regional regeneration.
+This is evident in our firm commitment to the student experience, ensuring we are attractive to the full range of students who can benefit from our programmes, maintaining the quality of learning and minimising our impact on the environment.
+Our commitment to place underpins our focus on regional regeneration.
 This report includes examples of public benefit and value for money throughout and the University is proud of these achievements.